 Do you need to be good at maths to study information technology at university?

-Have we inspired you to take an IT degree?
+Inspired you to take an Information Technology course?
 Whether you want to be a computer systems analyst or an IT support specialist, head over to our website and explore our exciting range of IT courses.